 Bantam published the original run of the “Choose Your Own Adventure” series of children’s books in the 1970s and 1980s.

 They also published the first original novels based upon the Star Trek franchise, about a dozen books between 1970 and 1982.

-In the 1970s, Bantam published previously released romances as paperbacks.
-After Bertelsmann purchased the company in 1980, Bantam became a big name in the romance market—a paperback and category romance publisher with the imprints Loveswept category romance and Sweet Dreams for teens.
+In the 1970s, Bantam published previously-before-released romances as paperbacks.
+After Bertelsmann purchased the company in 1980, Bantam became a big name in the romance market.
+They would eventually publish full-length paperback romances and contemporary imprints, such as the Loveswept category romances and Sweet Dreams for teens.